chinmina/chinmina-token-buildkite-plugin/README.md

 # chinmina-token-buildkite-plugin

 A Buildkite plugin for retrieving GitHub tokens from Chinmina for the current repository or [organizational profiles][organization-profiles].
 Tokens can be automatically exported as environment variables or retrieved programmatically via the `chinmina_token` helper script.

 > [!NOTE]
 > Refer to the [Chinmina documentation][chinmina-integration] for detailed
 > information about configuring and using this plugin effectively.
 >
-> While this plugin can be used as a regular Buildkite plugin, it may be more
+> The documentation recommends configuring the token plugin at the agent level,
-> useful if the agent configuration is adjusted to include it on all steps.
+> so the `chinmina_token` function is available to all scripts, and the default
-> This is fairly straightforward to implement in a custom `bootstrap` agent hook,
-> and an example of this is documented.
+> configuration for the current plugin environment is configured.
+>
+> When the plugin is installed at the agent level, the `environment` parameter
+> is all that needs to be supplied.

 ## Requirements

 - `jq` - Used for parsing plugin configuration and extracting version information

 ## Getting Started

 The simplest way to use this plugin is to declare the tokens you need as environment variables:

 ```yml
 steps: